 If you can’t see the Panorama video above of Tete Nord de Fours, view it on my blog here or View on Youtube here

-• The view from Col du Bonhomme was also stunning as we were now at the head of the Val Montjoie, looking down towards Contamines in the distance, with views of the glacial Lac Jouet.
+- The view from Col du Bonhomme was also stunning as we were now at the head of the Val Montjoie.
+We looked down towards Contamines in the distance, with views of the glacial Lac Jouet.
 There was a viewing table, a small shelter and this was a flat area where many walkers stopped for a rest.
 It was great to know that from here it would be all downhill.

 Lowlights of Day 3

-• As we got closer to Refuge Col de Balme, the path turned into hard shale that was steep and slippery, making it difficult to keep your footing.
-While we had thought of retracing our steps back up to see Lac Jovet the next day, after this path we decided not to bother as we couldn’t face the hour’s hard climb.
+- As we got closer to Refuge Col de Balme, the path turned into hard shale.
+It was steep and slippery, making it difficult to keep your footing.
+We had thought of retracing our steps back up to see Lac Jovet the next day.
+However, after this path we decided not to bother as we couldn’t face the hour’s hard climb.

-• At Plan de Dames, in the meadow above Refuge de la Balme we passed a large rock cairn, which the guidebook said was where an Englishwoman had perished in a storm.
+- At Plan de Dames, in the meadow above Refuge de la Balme we passed a large rock cairn.
+The guidebook said this was where an Englishwoman had perished in a storm.
 I felt a bit sad, wondering who this lady was and how she had come to be lost in the storm.

 Day 4 Refuge de la Balme to Contamines

-After checking into Hotel le Christiana we sat on the terrace of one of the cafes in the sunshine for a late lunch of Salade Nicoise for me (in honour of my recent girl’s weekend in Nice) and spent the rest of the afternoon relaxing.
+After checking into Hotel le Christiana we sat on the terrace of one of the cafes in the sunshine.
+We enjoyed late lunch of Salade Nicoise for me (in honour of my recent girl’s weekend in Nice) and spent the rest of the afternoon relaxing.

 Highlights of Day 4

-• We enjoyed our relaxing morning coffee in the sunny garden of Refuge Nant Borrant, which was covered with colourful window boxes with an array of orange, yellow and green deckchairs, just inviting us to take the weight off our feet.
-We felt pretty smug as we watched the walkers heading up the hill, in the opposite direction, knowing that they would certainly have a gruelling 6 hour climb before they reached the top and arrive exhausted at Refuge Croix de Bonhomme.
+- We enjoyed our relaxing morning coffee in the sunny garden of Refuge Nant Borrant.
+This was covered with colourful window boxes with an array of orange, yellow and green deckchairs.
+So inviting to take the weight off our feet.
+Feeling pretty smug, we watched the walkers heading up the hill, in the opposite direction.
+We knew that they would certainly have a gruelling 6 hour climb before they reached the top and arrive exhausted at Refuge Croix de Bonhomme.

-• The chapel at Notre Dame de la Gorge is a place of pilgrimage, built on the site of 13th century hermitage and was beautiful inside with plenty of colour and charming carved wooden statues at the side altars.
+- The chapel at Notre Dame de la Gorge is a place of pilgrimage, built on the site of 13th century hermitage.
+It was beautiful inside with plenty of colour and charming carved wooden statues at the side altars.
 We also enjoyed looking at the boards from the photo exhibition within the grounds of the chapel, with stunning mountain photography.

-• It was good to be back in the relative luxury of a proper hotel at Hotel le Christiania, after the bunk rooms and outside shower blocks of the mountain refuges, and we enjoyed our traditional Savoyard meal of Tartiflette, with plenty of cream and cheese that evening.
+- It was good to be back in the relative luxury of a proper hotel at Hotel le Christiania.
+It contrasted with the bunk rooms and outside shower blocks of the mountain refuges.
+We enjoyed our traditional Savoyard meal of Tartiflette, with plenty of cream and cheese that evening.

 Lowlights of Day 4

-• We were a little sad to be leaving the grandeur of the high mountain passes, especially as we reached the suburbs of Contamines.
-The pedalos on the boating lake and slides of the leisure park felt a little fake after the wild beauty of the mountains and we felt rather superior to the day walkers, who were taking a much easier trek than the one we had just done.
+- We were a little sad to be leaving the grandeur of the high mountain passes, especially as we reached the suburbs of Contamines.
+The pedalos on the boating lake and slides of the leisure park felt a little fake after the wild beauty of the mountains.
+We felt rather superior to the day walkers, who were taking a much easier trek than the one we had just done.

 Day 5 Contamines to Les Houches

-After a stop in the cafe we made the final descent for a couple of hours on the winding piste track, under the cable cars to Les Houches where we had started our trek 3 years before.
+After a stop in the cafe we made the final descent for a couple of hours.
+The winding piste track ran under the cable cars to Les Houches where we had started our trek 3 years before.
 We’d finally finished the Tour de Mont Blanc!

 Highlights of Day 5

-• We had a very pleasant lunch, sitting on the grassy outdoor terrace of Auberge de Bionnassay, with a view of the Bionnassay glacier hanging on the opposite side of the valley.
-We were surrounded by tables of locals and shared the Plat de Jour followed by the traditional Tarte aux mytilles.
+- We had a very pleasant lunch, sitting on the grassy outdoor terrace of Auberge de Bionnassay.
+A view of the Bionnassay glacier hung on the opposite side of the valley.
+Surrounded by tables of locals, we shared the Plat de Jour followed by the traditional Tarte aux mytilles.
 We really enjoyed the atmosphere of the Auberge with an enclosure of rabbits hopping around under the shade of a tree laden with yellow plums.

-• By afternoon we were sitting in the cafe garden at Col de Voza watching a large group of mountainbikers who were gathering for their cycle down the mountain back to Chamonix.
-There was a train stop for the mountain tramway that comes up from St Gervais-les-bains with a fascinating exhibition of old photos and information about the history of the railway.
+- By afternoon we were sitting in the cafe garden at Col de Voza.
+We watched a large group of mountainbikers gathering for their cycle down the mountain back to Chamonix.
+There was a train stop for the mountain tramway that comes up from St Gervais-les-bains.
+Here was a fascinating exhibition of old photos and information about the history of the railway.

-• Despite the fact that the final couple of days had been less demanding, we felt elated and gave each other a big hug, when we finally reached Hotel Slalom in Les Houches, the place that we had left from 3 years earlier.
+- Despite the fact that the final couple of days had been less demanding, we felt elated.
+We gave each other a big hug when we finally reached Hotel Slalom in Les Houches.
+This was place that we had left from 3 years earlier.
 It was a great sense of achievement, knowing that we had completed the Tour de Mont Blanc.
 We collared a couple of passing walkers to take a final “End of Walk” photo to complete the series.

 Lowlights of Day 5

-• As we walked up to Col de Voza our tranquility was disturbed by the buzz of chainsaws in the forest and our path was blocked by a big lorry hoisting tree trunks into the back of the truck.
-They showed no signs of stopping, so we had to clamber up a grassy bank to get past – no respect for intrepid walkers like us!
+- As we walked up to Col de Voza our tranquility was disturbed by the buzz of chainsaws in the forest.
+Our path was blocked by a big lorry hoisting tree trunks into the back of the truck.
+They showed no signs of stopping, so we had to clamber up a grassy bank to get past.
+No respect for intrepid walkers like us!

-• The path down to Les Houches was along a gravel road of the ski piste which was slippery and very difficult to walk on, and occasionally we were nearly run over by mountain bikers whizzing past, although luckily they mainly kept to their own path.
+- The path down to Les Houches was along a gravel road of the ski piste which was slippery and very difficult to walk on.
+Occasionally we were nearly run over by mountain bikers whizzing past.
+Luckily they mainly kept to their own path.
 It was not the most attractive descent to end our walk.

-Finished the Tour de Mont Blanc at Les Houches Photo: Heatheronhertravels.com
+Where to stay on the Tour de Mont Blanc

 Resources for walking the Tour de Mont Blanc